-- 1.4.
+1.4.
 This SPD sets out the likely scope and scale of planning obligations applicable to different types of development and outlines the District Council's general approach to securing them.
-It should be viewed as a general guide as development proposals will continue to be assessed on a case-by-case basis. - 1.5.
-This SPD is intended to provide guidance about how the District Council will secure contributions for infrastructure and affordable housing to support proposed development and help deliver sustainable communities.
-The SPD includes: - Explanation of planning conditions and planning obligations used to secure contributions for infrastructure and guidance on the circumstances when contributions or works may be secured through these; - Explanation of procedure when negotiating and securing planning obligations; - Guidance to the process of and material that should be submitted by applicants with planning applications; - Information on and the use of the Mid Sussex Infrastructure Delivery Plan; - An outline to how the District Council will assess development viability including viability review mechanisms on applications that do not meet policy requirements in full2. - 1.6.
+It should be viewed as a general guide as development proposals will continue to be assessed on a case-by-case basis.

+1.5.
+This SPD is intended to provide guidance about how the District Council will secure infrastructure provision including contributions and affordable housing to support proposed development and help deliver sustainable communities.
+The SPD includes:

+- Explanation of planning conditions and planning obligations used to secure contributions for infrastructure and guidance on the circumstances when contributions or works may be secured through these; - Explanation of procedure when negotiating and securing planning obligations; - Guidance to the process of and material that should be submitted by applicants with planning applications; - Information on and the use of the Mid Sussex Infrastructure Delivery Plan; - An outline to how the District Council will assess development viability including viability review mechanisms on applications that do not meet policy requirements in full.

+1.6.
 This SPD should be read alongside the Mid Sussex Affordable Housing SPD and the Mid Sussex Development Viability SPD.

-1 The South Downs National Park Authority is the statutory planning authority for the area of Mid Sussex falling within the National Park.
+&lt;sup>1 Infrastructure provision will be sought through planning obligations pursuant to Section 106 of the Town and Country Planning Act 1990 (as amended) and this may include direct provision or financial contributions towards infrastructure.
+The South Downs National Park Authority is the statutory planning authority for the area of Mid Sussex falling within the National Park

-2 See the Mid Sussex Development Viability SPD for further information.
+&lt;sup>3 See the Mid Sussex Development Viability SPD for further information.